jwharm/flatpak-gradle-generator/README.md

 }
 ```

+### Configuration cache
+The `flatpakGradleGenerator` task is incompatible with the Gradle Configuration
+Cache, so it needs to be run with the `--no-configuration-cache` command-line
+argument.

+You can still use the Configuration Cache for other tasks in your project.

 ### Modular builds
 Because a task from one Gradle project [is not allowed](https://docs.gradle.org/current/userguide/viewing_debugging_dependencies.html#sub:resolving-unsafe-configuration-resolution-errors)
 to directly resolve a configuration in another project, the plugin is limited